ray1e/ray1e.github.io/_posts/2025-09-12-Phishnet-HTB-Sherlock.md

 ### Using notepad++
 Another option(the one I prefer) would be to use [notepad++.](https://notepad-plus-plus.org/downloads/) You can download it for free and then right click on your email and select edit it with notepad++.
 This is the tool we will be using for this walkthrough.
 ### Using mxtoolbox
-Alternatively, you could copy the email headers and analyze them using a tool known as [mxtoolbox.](https://mxtoolbox.com/EmailHeaders.aspx)
+Alternatively, you could copy the email headers and analyze them using [mxtoolbox.](https://mxtoolbox.com/EmailHeaders.aspx)

 ## Tasks
 ### Task 1